For updates regarding COVID-19 and the affected services and programs, please click here.

 “There’s no reason to quit if you don’t start in the first place,” says Sarah Billman, Prevention Specialist.

-In 2020, our prevention specialists will once again partner with Reading Senior High School’s JROTC students to organize a series of school-wide awareness events over a two day period.
-These will include a “butt” pickup, in which JROTC students scour the school grounds for cigarette butts and other tobacco litter.
+For several years, our prevention specialists have partnered with Reading Senior High School’s JROTC students to organize a series of school-wide awareness events over a two day period.
+These include a “butt” pickup, in which JROTC students scour the school grounds for cigarette butts and other tobacco litter.